Queensland Disaster Resilience Fund

 The Queensland Disaster Resilience Fund (QDRF) supports projects to strengthen the resilience of Queensland communities and help them better prepare for disasters.

-The $38 million QDRF is funded by the Queensland Government and will be delivered over four years.
-The first funding round of $9.5 million commences in the 2018-19 financial year and will be administered by the Queensland Reconstruction Authority (QRA).
+The $38 million QDRF is funded by the Queensland Government, administered by the Queensland Reconstruction Authority (QRA), and will be delivered over four years.

 - local government bodies constituted under the Local Government Act 2009 or the City of Brisbane Act 2010